-Functions and graphs, linear equations in two unknowns, guadratic equations, negarelations and graphs, mean equations in two distances, quality equations, lega-tive and fractional exponents, radicals, progressions, binomial theorem, logarithmic computation.
+Functions and graphs, linear equations in two unknowns, guadratic equations, negarelations and graphs, mean equations in two distances, quality equations, legarithmic computation.
 Prerequisite: one year of high school algebra.
 No credit allowed if taken after Mth 101 or any more advanced mathematics course.